Trahiega/the-dukes-game1/docs/000-Note-formatting.md

 creating a new paragraph.

+Mkdocs or the material theme does not show bullet list without full line between start of list and normal line of text.

+Text
+- list that will not show in mkdocs/material

+Text

+- List that will render correctly

 ## Links
 Obsidian will automatically update both wikilinks and markdown links when changing the file names.